Reviewed by Wendy Marcason, RD, LDN

 Stock Smart Snacks

 If you have a weakness for chips, don't keep a giant bag in your room.
 Late nights and stress can lead to binge eating.
 Instead, stock snacks that combine protein and carbohydrates to fuel you.
-Good snack options include apples with peanut butter, carrots and hummus, hardboiled eggs and fruit, and high-protein, low-sugar yogurt with fruit or whole-grain cereal.
+Good snack options include apples with peanut butter, carrots and hummus, and Greek yogurt or fruit and whole-grain cereal.

 Don't Skip Breakfast